Chapter 6 Managing Accessions

 Select the Excel file containing the grafting information.
 The system will validate the file, for example, check whether the accessions are in the database, and if the headers are correct.

 The validation result will be presented, and if problems are found, they will be listed.
 In addition, if there are problems, the Upload button will be grayed out and upload will not be possible.
-Conversely, if there are no problems, the Upload button will be activated and can be clicked to upload the data.
+Conversely, if there are no problems, the Upload button will be activated and can be clicked to store the data.

 If the upload completes, a completion message is displayed with a summary what was uploaded.